maitrebitcoin/bitcoin-bitvm-compiler/doc/Expressions.md

 An expression is a sequence of operators and their operands

-Expressions can be composed of variables, liteals, operators and parenthesis.
+Expressions can be composed of variables, literals, operators and parenthesis.

 ex :
 ```c